Royal Challenge: Marketing

 In an early advertising campaign, Shaw Wallace described its products as "India's most wanted" and "The competition's envy, Shaw Wallace's pride".
 In December 2003, Royal Challenge launched a new advertising campaign, "What's life without Royal Challenge".
 The new campaign sought to portray the Royal challenge drinker as a "young contemporary urban male who exudes relaxed confidence".
 The campaign, created by Orchard, was estimated to cost Shaw Wallace ₹ 12-14 crore.
 Royal Challenge has often sponsored golf events like the CII Golf championship, the Indian Golf Championship and the Indian Open Golf, and also associated itself with the sport.
 In 2004, Bangalore-based Golfware India Pvt Ltd was licensed to manufacture and distribute golf clubs and accessories with the Royal Challenge logo.

 The Indian Premier League (IPL) team Royal Challengers Bangalore was named after and is sponsored by Royal Challenge.
 The team was first unveiled on 12 March 2008.
 A PIL was later filed by a Faridabad-based resident Krishan Kumar Aggarwal, who alleged that the UB Group was seeking to promote its liquor brand under the garb of the IPL team.
 The Supreme Court dismissed the petition on 29 April 2008.
 Royal Challenge also partners other IPL teams (Delhi Captitals and Kings XI Punjab) and the Sahara Force India Formula 1.

 In February 2012, American United Beer & Spirits (UBS), the exclusive United States importer and distributor of the UB Group, signed Indian actress-turned-enterpreuner Pooja Batra to represent Royal Challenge whisky in the US.

 Sales

-Royal Challenge lead the premium whisky segment, by volume of sales, throughout India, during the 1980s and 90s.
-They held this position until 2004.
+Royal Challenge led the premium whisky segment by sales volume throughout India during the 1980s and 1990s.
+It held this position until 2004.

-In the 2003-04 fiscal year ended 31 March 2004, Royal Challenge become the first premium whisky to cross one million cases in a year.
-It accounted for 65% of the 1.5 million case premium whisky segment of Indian Made Foreign Liquor (IMFL) industry.
+In the 2003–04 fiscal year (ending 31 March 2004), Royal Challenge become the first premium whisky to cross one million cases in a year.
+It accounted for 65% of the 1.5 million-case premium whisky segment of the Indian Made Foreign Liquor (IMFL) industry.

 The following table shows the annual sales of Royal Challenge: